ardanlabs/gotraining/01-language_syntax/05-named_types/readme.md

 * Declare a type based on another single type including built-in and user defined types.
 * See the power of constants and their use in the standard library.
+* Use typed constants are part of the API for your package functions and methods.

 ## Code Review